shubbbm/Telecom_Churn_Case_Study/README.md

 In this case, since you are working over a four-month window, the first two months are the ‘good’ phase, the third month is the ‘action’ phase, while the fourth month is the ‘churn’ phase.

-Data dictionary
-The dataset can be download using this link.
-The data dictionary is provided for download below.

-Data Dictionary - Telecom Churn
-Download
-The data dictionary contains meanings of abbreviations.
-Some frequent ones are loc (local), IC (incoming), OG (outgoing), T2T (telecom operator to telecom operator), T2O (telecom operator to another operator), RECH (recharge) etc.

-The attributes containing 6, 7, 8, 9 as suffixes imply that those correspond to the months 6, 7, 8, 9 respectively.

-Data Preparation
-The following data preparation steps are crucial for this problem:

 1. Derive new features

 This is one of the most important parts of data preparation since good features are often the differentiators between good and bad models.
 Use your business understanding to derive features you think could be important indicators of churn.